MicrosoftDocs/azure-ai-docs/articles/search/search-indexer-howto-access-private.md

 <sup>7</sup> Shared private link for Azure OpenAI is only supported in public cloud.
 Other cloud offerings such as [Microsoft Azure Government](https://azure.microsoft.com/explore/global-infrastructure/government/) don't have support for shared private links for `openai_account` Group ID.

 <sup>8</sup> Shared private links are now supported (as of November 2024) for connections to Azure AI multiservice accounts.
 Azure AI Search connects to Azure AI multiservice for [billing purposes](cognitive-search-attach-cognitive-services.md).
-These connection can now be private through a shared private link.
+These connections can now be private through a shared private link.

 ## 1 - Create a shared private link